genderev/database-primer/README.md

 ## Relational databases

-These are the most common databases, like Oracle and SQL.
+These are the most common databases, like Oracle and MySQL.
 They describe the world as “a collection of inter-related relations (or tables).”

 - __table__: also known as relation or file; a database is composed of multiple tables and tables hold data
 - __attribute__: another word to describe table columns; basic components of data into which your content can be broken down